ufal/npfl129/exam/questions.md

   training (without discussing splitting constraints).
 [5]

-- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the Gini index and describe how a node is split during training (without discussing splitting constraints).
+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the Gini index, and describe how a node is split during training (without discussing splitting constraints).
 [5]

 - In a $K$-class classification decision tree, state what values are kept in